The Green time machine, a new Evolution garden

 Please note that the new Evolution Garden is still closed to the public.
 We hope to officially open the garden in 2025.
 Currently, the garden is only open for education on request.

 Since early 2022, we have been working hard to build the Green Time Machine; a new Evolution Garden.
 This new garden is situated behind the Discovery Garden.

 All paths and other infrastructure have now been laid.
 The entrance to the new garden has been clearly marked with the installation of the artwork Akwaglot, a wooden canopy.
 In autumn 2022, the first trees were planted and we installed large rock formations on which mosses and ferns will soon be able to grow.
 In 2023, we will continue planting the garden and the public information will also take shape.
 The official opening to the general public is planned for 2025.

 About the design

 Many animal and plant species are losing their natural habitat or disappear altogether due to the effects of climate change.
 The consequences of this loss of biodiversity are enormous.
 It is therefore not only important that society knows this, but also that there is a greater appreciation of biodiversity and the process that led to this: evolution.
-That is why the Utrecht Botanic Gardens are developing a new Evolution Garden, where our scientists will also study the development of plants and biodiversity.
+In the new Evolution Garden our scientists will study the development of plants and biodiversity.
 Your donation will contribute to the coming about of the Evolution Garden.